brock-ff/dcrm-sdk/README.md

 1. Distributed key generation which returns the public key (dcrm_genPubkey)
 2. Distributed signing of transactions (dcrm_sign)

+*Note: dcrm-sdk is considered beta software.
+We make no warranties or guarantees of its security or stability.*

 # Prerequisites
 1. Linux terminal
 2. Golang